ros2/ros2_documentation/source/Tutorials/Intermediate/Launch/Creating-Launch-Files.rst

 You will also need to use a text editor of your preference.

-As always, don’t forget to source ROS 2 in :doc:`every new terminal you open <../../Beginner-CLI-Tools/Configuring-ROS2-Environment>`.
+As always, don't forget to source ROS 2 in :doc:`every new terminal you open <../../Beginner-CLI-Tools/Configuring-ROS2-Environment>`.

 Background
 ----------